turbolinks/turbolinks/README.md

-# Turbolinks™
+# Turbolinks

-**Turbolinks makes navigating your web application faster.** Get the performance benefits of a single-page application without the added complexity of a client-side JavaScript framework.
+**Turbolinks® makes navigating your web application faster.** Get the performance benefits of a single-page application without the added complexity of a client-side JavaScript framework.
 Use HTML to render your views on the server side and link to pages as usual.
 When you follow a link, Turbolinks automatically fetches the page, swaps in its `<body>`, and merges its `<head>`, all without incurring the cost of a full page load.

 ![Turbolinks](https://s3.amazonaws.com/turbolinks-docs/images/turbolinks.gif)